ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - https://youtu.be/dq4g0K1jbGM
 - https://www.bilibili.com/video/BV1pp4y1s7Up?from=search&seid=7853367419842130632

-If you/your company needs
+If you or your company/organization/team needs:
 - latest full source code (with all detail comments and notes, NOT Obfuscated code, NOT .dll)
 - latest user document
 - perpetual royalty-free commercial license
 - every future update
+- (optional) we set up your character models's rendering in the best way possible for you, using NiloToonURP
+- (optional) tech support
-- (optional) your project's specific customization and support
+- (optional) your project-specific customization and support

 of NiloToonURP for your URP project, please send the following info to nilotoon@gmail.com
-- name (your name or your company's name)
+- name (your personal name or your company/organization/team's name)
-- a google account email for gaining permission to access NiloToonURP in google drive
+- a google account email for gaining permission to download all NiloToonURP files in google drive
-- any public website that shows your/your company's work or public media
+- any public website that shows your/your company/organization/team's work or public media

 NiloToonURP's preview image: